canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 In our previous tests, we only cared for the expiration year and month in each test.
 We can abstract the creation of the `CreditCard` objects to avoid repetition.

-One alternative to abstract the creation of `CreditCard` objects is to use an object mother. **An object mother is a factory method or property holding a ready-to-use input object**.
-Then, in each test we only change the properties we need to match the scenario under test.
+One alternative to abstract the creation of `CreditCard` objects is to use an object mother.

+**An object mother is a factory method or property holding a ready-to-use input object.
+Each test changes this object to match the scenario under test**.

 For our example, we can create a `CreditCard` property with valid defaults and tweak it inside each test.